abondar24/CrackingInterview/README.md

 - isBalanced - Check if bin tree is balanced(e.g heights of subtrees of any node don't differ more than by one)
 - isBST - Check if binary tree is BST
 - treeHeight - find a height of a tree
+- bstSequences - Find all possible arrays of listNodes in BST with distinct elems

 ## Bit opertations